Week 10 HW: Advanced Imaging & Measurement Technology

 2. functional signalling validation / AHL sensing ability through receiver activation threshold, GFP expression strength, dose-response curve, signal saturation

-4. ML/CAD dataset features through OT-2 plate maps, fluorescence reads, OD600 and metadata logs
+4. ML/CAD dataset features through OT-2 plate maps, fluorescence reads and metadata logs

-1. Plasmid integrity will be measured using colony PCR followed by agarose gel electrophoresis to confirm the expected insert sizes of the LuxI sender and LuxR-sfGFP receiver constructs.
-Sanger sequencing will then be used to verify promoter-RBS-CDS junctions, spacer regions, stop codons, and inducible promoter elements.
+1. Plasmid integrity will be measured using agarose gel electrophoresis to confirm the expected insert sizes of the LuxI sender and LuxR-sfGFP receiver constructs.

-3. LuxI sender activity will be measured indirectly by collecting cell-free sender supernatant and applying it to the receiver strain, using the previously generated AHL-GFP calibration curve to infer effective signalling molecule concentration.
+3. LuxI sender activity will be measured indirectly by collecting cell-free sender supernatant and applying it to the receiver strain, using the previously generated AHL-GFP calibration curve to understand the effective signalling molecule concentration.

-4. Spatial pattern formation relevant to biological cellular automata will be measured using Opentrons OT-2 automated plate layouts combined with fluorescence time-lapse imaging.
-Metrics including activation radius, propagation velocity, neighbourhood response, and endpoint fluorescence distribution will be extracted and used as training data for ML-enhanced CAD prediction in Aim 2.
+4. Spatial pattern formation relevant to biological cellular automata will be measured using Opentrons (OT-2) automated plate layouts combined with fluorescence time-lapse imaging.
+Metrics including activation radius, neighbourhood response, and endpoint fluorescence distribution will then be extracted and used as training data for ML-enhanced CAD prediction in Aim 2.

 Waters Part I — Molecular Weight